-AF: The trick is to read multiple specialized trade publications daily; attend international trade conferences; and visit the Hogan Lovells website regularly, which has news alerts.
+BP: The trick is to read multiple specialized trade publications daily; attend international trade conferences; and visit the Hogan Lovells website regularly, which has news alerts.

-CA: Where can new associates expect to be in five years?
+Where can new associates expect to be in five years?

 DK: The sky is the limit, particularly now.
 Over the past year we have sent associates to a dozen countries in leadership roles to assist on major matters.
 We ask associates what they’ve done, where they’ve been and what kind of responsibilities they’ve had.
 Excellence is the filter, not level of seniority.
 We believe that if you’ve got the chance to allow someone to lead, let someone prove themselves.

-CA: What is unique about Hogan Lovells’ practice in this area?
+What is unique about Hogan Lovells’ practice in this area?